NAG Logo

 DLL attempted to change FPU control word from 8001f to 9001f

+This is a common issue when calling DLLs compiled using a visual studio compiler (as per the NAG library) into R and can be safely ignored.
 Only one of the NAG routines uses a different FPU control word and this routine returns the control word to its original value before exiting.

 • Some of the NAG routines require different types of input parameters other than those tabulated above, for example C02AGF requires the parameter SCALE to be of type LOGICAL.
 In these cases the wrapper function may need to change the input type (see example 2 for details).
-In addition the behaviour of the .Fortran() routine when being passed character variables is system specific, therefore it may be better to avoid using character variables by altering the input variable type in the wrapper routine (see example 3 for details).

 • A large number of NAG routines have a parameter called IFAIL.
 On input this parameter indicates how the routine behaves when encountering an error and on output it returns an error code.
 When calling the NAG routines from within R this parameter should be set to either -1 or 1 as a value of 0 will cause R to terminate.

 In this example the NAG routine S13AAF is used to obtain the value of an exponential integral.
-The data given in the R code corresponds to the example given in section 9 of the NAG documentation for this routine.

 Fortran Wrapper